-The township has no departmental employees, but strives to provide free services to residents.
+The township currently has no departmental employees, yet strives to provide free services to residents.
 If you have a skill, we may have an opportunity for you, and promise to be very grateful!

-Here is a list of some current volunteer opportunities in the township:
+Here is a list of some typical volunteer opportunities:

 Participate in a bird count, check on the Kestrel box near the toll road, and on the Screech Owl box at the edge of the woods.
 You might even spot an Eagle – someone says they did in the Spring of 2015.
 No experience needed.
 Flexible time commitment.

 - Community Garden Leader: Lead the effort to plant, maintain and harvest a garden on township property.
 Recruit and coordinate volunteer efforts.
 Growing season time commitment.
 Will be supported by township and local Unity Garden organization.
 No experience needed.

 - Park Planning Participant: Provide ideas for ongoing improvements at both township parks.
 Seeking people interested in sports, leisure activities, wildlife, children, plant life, cycling and other outdoor activity.
 Or just people with the gift of vision.
 Passion for the community required.
 Somewhat flexible time commitment in 2015.

 - Grounds Clean-up: Pick up litter at any of four township properties: both parks, Salem Cemetery, and Harris Prairie Cemetery.
 It doesn’t have to feel like work.
 Walking the 1 mile perimeter of Harris Township Park at Brummitt Road with a garbage bag in hand can be good for you, and even a bit fun!
 No experience needed.
 Flexible time commitment.
 Garbage bags provided.

 - Communications: Help the township reach residents by crafting marketing messages, authoring a newsletter, taking pictures, utilizing social media, building partnerships, or any creative approach.
 This is a great opportunity to gain experience you can show off later.